-If you’re after next-level luxury camping in Canada, then make plans for Outpost Co in Ontario where you can get your glamp on in the wild.
-Limited to only 48 guests each year, this fly-in-fly-out, private campsite offers lakeside glamping in cotton canvas tents resting on timber platforms.
-To get here, it is a 1.5-hour seaplane flight from Toronto before landing in the Temagami region.
-You’ll be impressed by the Obabika Lake, and guests can indulge in a beach barbecue of lobster and oysters.
-And wine, of course.
-Other organized activities are canoeing, hiking, and history talks.
+If you’re after next-level luxury camping in Canada, then make plans for Outpost Co in Ontario.
+Located in the Killarney region on the traditional territory of the Ojibway people, this fly-in-fly-out private campground by the Obabika Lake offers lakeside glamping in cotton canvas tents resting on timber platforms.
+To get here, it’s a 1.5-hour drive from Sudbury or 4.5 hours from Toronto, and then you’ll be taken on the Boat shuttle to the campsite.
+You can indulge in a beach barbecue of delicious, locally sourced food or take part in one of the organized activities like canoeing, hiking, and history talks.
 Come experience life unplugged (there’s no WiFi or electricity).

 Gros Morne National Park, Newfoundland

 Think fjords are only found in Norway and New Zealand?
-Newfoundland’s Gros Morne National Park will shock you with its 1850 km2 of sheer cliff beauty, jaw-dropping summits, rugged tablelands, and coastal trails.
-Although visitor numbers are reduced for 2020, it’s worth trying to make a trip to this UNESCO World Heritage Site happen.
+Newfoundland’s Gros Morne National Park offers 1850 sq km of sheer cliff beauty, jaw-dropping summits, rugged tablelands, and coastal trails.
+Although visitor numbers are limited this year, it’s worth trying to make a trip to this UNESCO World Heritage Site happen.

-Backcountry camping here must be planned in advance.
+Backcountry camping at Gros Morne must be planned in advance.
 Email email@example.com or call 709-458-2417 for more information.

 Juan de Fuca Provincial Park, British Columbia

-The Juan de Fuca Marine Trail is like a cousin to the West Coast Trail (which is closed for 2020).
-The 47-kilometre hiking trail weaves in and out of the lush forest, along beaches, over logs, up and down man-made stairs, across rope-assisted rocks, and through muddy trenches.
-It’s not for the faint-hearted.
-But, if you are fit and active, the rewards of this multi-day hiking/camping trip are bountiful.
+The Juan de Fuca Marine Trail is like a cousin to the West Coast Trail.
+The 47-km hiking trail weaves in and out of the lush forest, along beaches, over logs, up and down man-made stairs, across rope-assisted rocks, and through muddy trenches.
+It’s not for the faint-hearted, but if you are fit and active, the rewards of this multi-day hiking/camping trip are bountiful.
 Book campsites along China Beach in advance.
 All other camping is on a first-come, first-served basis.

 For more information, check the BC Parks website here.